Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Results

 \subsection{SAM Calibration}

 We ran the SC SAM on the merger tree suites from TNG100 and TNG300 volumes.
 We require root halos to contain at least 1000 dark matter particles in order to ensure a robust merger history and measured properties -- if a root halo does not meet this threshold, it is excluded from further analysis.
 As noted above, the agreement between the results when the SC SAM is run on the TNG-based merger trees and those from the Bolshoi Planck merger trees is excellent, with no required recalibration.
 The adjustable parameters in the physics recipes described in \ref{sec:models:SAM} are chosen to match a standard set of physical properties derived from $z=0$ galaxy observations, as shown in Fig.~\ref{fig:calibration-suite}.
 These include the stellar mass function, the ratio of stellar mass to halo mass vs. halo mass (SMHM), the cold gas fraction (here defined as $f_{\rm cold} \equiv (m_{\rm HI} + m_{\rm H2}) / m_*$) vs. stellar mass for disk-dominated galaxies (defined as having stellar bulge to total mass ratio $B/T>0.4$), the stellar metallicity vs. stellar mass, and the black hole mass vs. bulge mass.
-One can see that the agreement between the model predictions and the calibration quantities is in most cases very good, with the exception of the metallicities of massive galaxies, which are somewhat higher than the observationally derived estimates.
-It is also notable that the convergence is excellent -- with no recalibration of parameters, the predictions for the two TNG boxes, which vary in mass resolution by an order of magnitude, are nearly indistinguishable The one exception is in the BH mass vs. bulge mass relation, which is somewhat resolution dependent in the regime where the black holes are sensitive to the halo mass at which they are seeded.
-The predictions of the TNG simulations are not quite so well converged, with stellar masses at fixed halo mass in the TNG300 boxes predicted to be about 40\% lower across the board than in the TNG100 box (see Appendix A1, \citealp{pillepich:2018}).
-In order to avoid the complication of attempting to place the predictions from the different TNG volumes on a self-consistent footing, in the present work we focus our comparison of the SAMs with just the TNG100 simulation.
+Note that the halo mass function shown here is based on the \rockstar halo catalog.
+This illustrates the range of halo masses that are represented in the TNG100 and TNG300 boxes.